EOSIO/spec-repo/eep-draft_subjective_data.md

 * The result is >= (the block time of the current block - 0.5s)
 * The result is <= (the block time of the current block + 0.5s)

-`get_random` fills randomly-generated data into a buffer.
+`get_random` fills a buffer with arbitrary BP-produced data.
 There are no guarantees about the actual randomness of this data.

 ## Copyright